 Turmeric is a root similar to ginger.
 Its active ingredient, curcumin, possesses anti-inflammatory and antioxidant properties.
 These properties alone help keep veins healthy but curcumin also acts as an anticoagulant, which means it can help prevent blood clots (x).
 As a dietary supplement, take 1,000 mg of turmeric root extract daily, or as directed by physician.

 Garlic is a perennial plant that is known for its sharp taste and distinct aroma.
 Studies show that healthy consumption of garlic improves well-being and general health (x).
 And like turmeric, it also decreases levels of certain proteins in the blood that contribute to clotting (x).
 As a dietary supplement, take 650 mg of garlic extract twice daily with meals, or as directed by physician.
 Be sure to make your discuss with your doctor before surgery.

 Studies show that taking horse chestnut can be an effective way to naturally combat a condition called chronic venous insufficiency (CVI) (x).
 CVI has the potential to cause risk factors related to phlebitis including varicose veins and injury to the vein lining (x).
 Therefore, horse chestnut extract can be a useful tool in your arsenal if you’re dealing with inflammation, swelling or discomfort in the legs due to weakened veins.
-As a dietary supplement, take 300 mg twice daily, or as directed by physician.
+As a dietary supplement, take horse chestnut extract powder 300 mg twice daily, or as directed by physician.
 Raw horse chestnut is poisonous and should never be consumed raw.

 Grape Seed Extract